oracle-livelabs/oci/apps-cloud-adventure-cio/02-configure-scm/configure-scm.md

-8. Now we will add the conditions that applies this rule to all administrators.
+8. Now we will add the conditions that applies this rule to all Procurement Managers.

     > Click on the **Condition button**.